hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 ---

 ### Thumbholes
-Fleece jackets with thumbholes on it have the advantage that they can also help to keeping your hands somewhat warm.
+Fleece jackets with thumbholes offers additional protection and insulation during the winter when wearing gloves.

 ---